De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 8.2 The Council may impose, for new members, an entrance fee and, for those persons rejoining the Union, a re-entrance fee, in both cases of such amount as the Council may from time to time determine.

-8.3 On cessation of membership, a member shall not be entitled to a refund of any part of the subscription or entrance or re-entrance fee except that, if requested at the same time as giving the notice of termination of membership under Rule 5, the General Secretary shall after the effective date of termination refund the balance of any subscription which has been prepaid and covers the period beyond the effective date of termination of membership.
+8.3 On cessation of membership, a member shall not be entitled to a refund of any part of the subscription or entrance or re-entrance fee except that, if requested by the member at the same time as giving the notice of termination of membership under Rule 5, the General Secretary shall after the effective date of termination refund the balance of any subscription which has been paid in respect of the period after the effective date of termination of membership.

 8.5 In the event of a member falling into arrears all payments subsequently received shall be used first to offset arrears.
 In the event of an ex-member applying to rejoin, it shall, unless the Council otherwise determine, be a condition of rejoining that all arrears, not exceeding a sum equal to six months’ subscription be paid.

-9.2 The corporate body shall hold or control and take reasonable measures for the preservation and safe custody of all deeds documents of title securities and property of the Union and may use the services of a nominee company or companies for these purposes.
+9.2 The corporate body shall, act in accordance with any lawful directions given them by the Council and shall hold or control and take reasonable measures for the preservation and safe custody of all deeds documents of title securities and property of the Union and may use the services of a nominee company or companies for these purposes.
 The Directors of such corporate body shall produce such deeds documents of title securities and property of the Union when required for inspection by the Auditors or General Secretary or by Resolution of the Council or Executive Committee.

-9.5 A Director or any of them in signing any cheque or otherwise authorising or delivering or producing or handing over any deeds documents of title securities or property of the Union authorised and required by these rules shall be fully indemnified and held harmless.
-A Director shall be reimbursed for any expenditure incurred under these rules.
+9.4 A Director or any of them in signing any cheque or otherwise authorising or delivering or producing or handing over any deeds documents of title securities or property of the Union authorised and required by these Rules shall be fully indemnified and held harmless.
+A Director shall be reimbursed for any expenditure incurred under these Rules.

 10.1 The funds of the Union shall be paid into such banks or financial institutions as the Council may from time to time authorise.

-10.2 The General Secretary shall cause proper receipts to be given for all monies received.
+10.2 The General Secretary shall cause proper accounting records to be maintained.

-10.3 Transfers between accounts and holdings held in the name of the Union shall be authorised by the General Secretary or such other staff as specified by the General Secretary.
+10.3 Transfers between accounts and holdings held in the name of the Union may for such amounts and in such manner as the Council may determine be authorised by the General Secretary or such other staff as specified by the General Secretary or by a Director

-10.4 Any payments or transfer from an account or holdings held in the name of the Union to an account or holding in any other name shall be authorised:
+10.4 Any payments (by cheque or otherwise) or transfer from an account or holdings held in the name of the Union shall be authorised:

-(iii) except that if it exceeds a higher figure specified by the Council it shall additionally be authorised in writing by a Director of the Trustee Company referred to in Rule 9.
+iii) except that if it exceeds a higher figure specified by the Council it shall additionally be authorised by a Director of the Trustee Company referred to in Rule 9.

 11.2 The Council shall appoint an appropriately qualified person or body to act as an Assurer in accordance with statutory requirements on such terms and for such a period as the Council shall determine.
 Any Assurer so appointed may be removed from office only by a resolution adopted by a General Meeting.